LeeMorinUCF/ECP3004S21/demo_12_PP_Ch_10_Read_Write/README.md

 ```
 In the above example, the file ```topics.txt``` need not exist:
 this file will be created if it does not exist
-and it will be overwritten if it does not exist.
+and it will be overwritten if it does exist.
 The distinction from reading files is shown by the second argument.
 The ```'w'``` denotes *writing*, while, in the earlier examples,
 the argument ```'r'``` indicated that the existing file